Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Proof for

 \section{Proof for \WarmStartDagger}

 In this section, we analyze the guarantees of \WarmStartDagger under the realizable and deterministic expert assumption.
-We show that all intermediate policies, as well as the final returned mixture policy, enjoy small Hellinger distance to the expert’s trajectory distribution, due to their agreement on the offline dataset.
-Our analysis builds on maximum likelihood estimator (MLE) generalization guarantees under log-loss minimization, and leverages the fact that each each-step mixing policy in \WarmStartDagger can be viewed as a first-step policy mixture.
-The following claim shows that any Markovian policy $\pi$ can be represented as a first-step mixing over deterministic Markovian policies from a finite class. \begin{lemma} Let \(\bar{\pi}_u\) be a each-step mixing policy that, at each step \(h \in [H]\), samples a base policy \(\pi \in \Bcal\) independently according to \(u\in\Delta(\Bcal)\).
-Then, its induced trajectory distribution is equivalent to a first-step mixing the each-step policy completion of $\Bcal$, denoted by \(\tilde{\Bcal} := \left\{ (\pi_1, \dots, \pi) : \pi \in \Bcal \right\}\) (see Definition~\ref{def:policy_completion}). \end{lemma}
+We show that all intermediate policies, as well as the final returned mixture policy, induces distributions over trajectories that enjoy small Hellinger distance to the expert’s trajectory distribution, due to their agreement on the offline dataset.
+Our analysis builds on generalization guarantees of the maximum likelihood estimator (MLE).